IKIM-Essen/ClusterDocs/docs/tldr.md

 ## Protected project websites and services

 A notebook is not a production service.
 Use
-[Class 10](course/class-10-notebook-to-service.md) to separate request handling from expensive Slurm computation, then complete
+[Class 12](course/class-12-notebook-to-service.md) to separate request handling from expensive Slurm computation, then complete
-[Class 6](course/class-06-vhosts.md) before requesting a governed protected project website.
+[Class 8](course/class-08-vhosts.md) before requesting a governed protected project website.
+When a project needs a browser interface, request a vhost for that project **after the vhost service is released**.
+The current Class 8 material is for planning and training, not an operational request.
+Each future vhost will have a named project owner, be authorised by project membership, and expose only the approved application or curated data—not every file in project storage.
+A project will not need a vhost unless it has a clear web use case.

 Do not expose an ad-hoc listener, notebook, Shiny app, or development server to the network.
 Authentication, authorization, proxy behavior, logs, secrets,